gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This release features [improvements to make Groovy compilation faster](#groovy-improvements), a new plugin for [Java test fixtures](#test-fixtures) and [better management of plugin versions](#improved-plugin-management) in multi-project builds.

+This is the final minor release for Gradle 5.x.
+There are many other smaller features and improvements made, so please check out the full release notes below.

+This release also contains an [important security fix](https://github.com/gradle/gradle/security/advisories/GHSA-4cwg-f7qc-6r95) affecting some users.

 We would like to thank the following community contributors to this release of Gradle:
 <!--
 Include only their name, impactful features should be called out separately below.